 In this love story with a twist two stepsisters-to-be fall in love – creating turmoil and heartbreak for everyone involved.
 KISS ME pushes us into the unexpected – and for Mia, the film’s main character – the unexpected is exactly where she needs to be.

-Kyss Mig (With Every Heartbeat) portrays the repercussions of a love affair without resorting to the doomed lesbian storyline.
+Kyss Mig (Kiss Me) portrays the repercussions of a love affair without resorting to the doomed lesbian storyline.
 It deals with love, acceptance, sexuality, and family relationships in an honest way.

 It avoids tropes that are common in lesbian films.
-There’s no straight girl to convert (Mia confessed that she slept with a woman before Tim), nor to save from the bad boy friend.
+There’s no straight girl to convert nor to save from the bad boy friend.
+Kyss Mig instead focuses on two people who discover their feelings for each other and its impact on their lives and families.

 My Rating: 7/10